atulyaprasad05/Open-Street-Maps-UIC-/README.md

 # 🗺️ OpenStreetMaps Pathfinding Project (CS 251 - Spring 2025)

-This project builds a graph-based pathfinding application using real-world data from OpenStreetMaps (OSM).
+This project develops a graph-based pathfinding application utilizing real-world data from OpenStreetMap (OSM).
 It parses JSON-formatted map data, constructs a weighted, undirected graph, and implements Dijkstra’s algorithm to compute shortest paths between buildings on the UIC campus.

 ## 🚀 Features